 A boundary violation can later translate to physical changes in the body, particularly if this happens repeatedly and if the violatee absorbs the corresponding negative feeling or message without challenging it consciously.
 Only if the person whose boundaries are being violated is aware of what is happening to them energetically can they prevent harm to themselves.
 When our boundaries are violated, we must protect ourselves in that situation and later repair the damage that has been caused.
 This is simply homeostasis.

-Once someone violates our boundaries, this results in a lack of openness to the violator, and communication is no longer possible, unless the violatee is aware of what is happening and verbalizes it clearly to the violator—something that rarely happens at present.
+Once someone violates our boundaries, this results in a lack of openness to the violator, and communication is no longer possible, unless the violatee is aware of what is happening and verbalizes it clearly to the violator—something that seldom happens at present.
 Only when we feel whole and safe can true communication take place.
 This has global implications, as well.

 In our daily lives, we encounter many types of people.
 Some individuals tend to be judgmental and constantly direct their judgmental thoughts towards others, verbally and non-verbally.
 There are some people who radiate a very aggressive or angry energy, not only when they’re momentarily angry—they just are this way.
 These are violations of others’ boundaries on the energetic or subtle level.
 Then there are people who constantly violate others’ boundaries verbally with negative or hateful language.
 On the other hand, there are people who radiate a very sweet, non-invasive energy or compassion.
 Most people find it pleasant to be around them, although they might not know why.
 We are clearly affected by the proximity of those around us, so it is good to choose our company carefully.

 For a time, I had to deal with two very unpleasant people on a daily basis at a job.
 These individuals directed hostile energy toward me every time I walked by them or was required to speak with them to handle a business transaction.
 While it was, of course, unpleasant, I was able to keep this from harming me physically and energetically only because I was aware of what they were doing on all levels and so was able to protect myself.
-It didn’t require much sensitivity to feel and see the hatred spewing from these people, but even so, it required me to watch my own emotional, physical and energetic responses very carefully and see how I was being affected constantly, as well as staying to conscious about what they were doing.
+It didn’t require much sensitivity to feel and see the hatred spewing from these people, but even so, it required me to watch my own emotional, physical and energetic responses very carefully, as well as staying to conscious about what they were doing.
 If I hadn’t done so, I could have suffered harm, which, unfortunately, was their intention.
 It is sad that people might want to cause others to suffer, but as long as they do, we should make absolutely certain that they don’t succeed.
 Our health depends on it.